Overview

 Tax-Loss Harvesting

-Tax harvesting is selling underperforming investments before 31 March to book a capital loss that offsets taxable gains.
-It is completely legal.
+Tax harvesting means selling underperforming investments before 31 March to book a capital loss that offsets taxable gains.
+It's completely legal.

 How it works: